peterstansfeld/palavo/README.md

            DVI_CK-  GP15 20                21 GP16  DVI_D1-
 ```

-\* USB can be used instead of UART serial comms - add 32 to PALAVO_CONFIG
+\* UART serial comms can be used instead of USB serial comms - add 32 to PALAVO_CONFIG
-\** To enable IR add 8 to PALAVO_CONFIG
+\** To enable IR reception add 8 to PALAVO_CONFIG

 This Pico 2 can then sit on top of, or underneath, the Pico [2] (Configuration 0) with *only* the connections we need, namely all the VGA_In pins (which connect to the VGA_Out pins), and the GNDs.
 N.B.
 If this Pico 2 (Configuration 26) is not being powered via its USB port, it can be powered by connecting its VSYS pin to the VSYS pin of the Pico [2] (Configuration 0).
 N.B.
-Do NOT power both Picos with USB (or another source) if their VSYS pins are connected together.
+Do NOT power both Picos with USB (or another source) if their VSYS pins are connected.

 ### Firmware

 In the `build/pico2` directory create a different, but still suitably-named, directory, and enter that directory:

-`$ mkdir config26`
+`$ mkdir config21`

-`$ cd config26`
+`$ cd config21`

 Repeat the rest of the previous build process, only use this CMAKE command:

-`$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=26`
+`$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=21`

 Something fun to do here is get Hunter Adams' [VGA_Graphics_Primitives](https://github.com/vha3/Hunter-Adams-RP2040-Demos/tree/master/VGA_Graphics/VGA_Graphics_Primitives) example working on a Pico or a Pico 2: